MrChickenOG/CraftingPopup/README.md

 ## Usage
 Type '/craft' in chat

 ## How To Install
-1. Download the *latest* .phar file.
-2. Place the .phar file inside your Server's Directory for Plugins (Reffered to as /plugins/).
+1. Place the downloaded .phar file inside your server's plugins directory.
-3. Reload/Restart your server.
+3. Then simply just reload or restart your server.
-4. Enjoy!
+4. and you're ready to go!

 ## License
 This project is licensed under the Apache License - see the [LICENSE](LICENSE) for more Information.